 Magistarski Trg is more like a wide street that feels like a big square.
 Anyway, that’s not really important, because there is no traffic there.
 It’s a peaceful corner within the Old Town where you can sit down and spend some time in one of the establishments.

 However, what’s really noticeable in this particular area and all over Zemun’s Old Town are the facades.
 Basically, almost all facades have been recently restored and they are beautiful.
-Now, the buildings look how they are meant to look, the same way the looked when they were constructed many years ago.
+Now, almost all buildings look the same way the looked when they were constructed many years ago.

 Before I went to Zemun, I didn’t really know what to expect.
 Perhaps, there would’ve been an occasional restored building, the same as you can see in central Belgrade.